On the left is a 2D floor plan of a house.

-Another advanced method would be to create a 3D model which allows the buyer to look into the house from a first person perspective.
+Another advanced method would be to create a 3D model that allows the buyer to look into the house from a first-person perspective.

 This sort of view is as close as being in an actual show house without physically being there.

 A friend once asked if I know of any free software which could help him convert a 2D floor plan into a 3D walkthrough model.

 He basically wanted the ability to plan and furnish his new home via the software.